siavhnz/fylo-data-storage-component/README.md

 # Frontend Mentor - Fylo data storage component solution

-This is a solution to the [ data sFylotorage component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-data-storage-component-1dZPRbV5n)
+This is a solution to the [Fylo data storage component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-data-storage-component-1dZPRbV5n)

 ## Table of contents